-Clarithromycin is a semi-synthetic macrolide antibiotic.
-Chemically, it is 6-0 -methylerythromycin.
+Clarithromycin is a semi-synthetic macrolide antimicrobial for oral use.
+Chemically, it is 6-0 methylerythromycin.
 The molecular formula is C38H69NO13, and the molecular weight is 747.96.
 The structural formula is:

 Clarithromycin is a white to off-white crystalline powder.
 It is soluble in acetone, slightly soluble in methanol, ethanol, and acetonitrile, and practically insoluble in water.